 In connection with the APP Merger, two purported derivative and class action lawsuits were filed against the Company in the Circuit Court of Cook County, Illinois, which were captioned Glotzer v.
 The Female Health Company, et al., Case No. 2016-CH-13815, and Schartz v.
 Parrish, et al., Case No. 2016-CH-14488.
 On January 9, 2017 these two lawsuits were consolidated.
 On March 31, 2017, the plaintiffs filed a consolidated complaint.
-The consolidated complaint names as defendants the Company, the members of the Company's board of directors prior to the closing of the APP Merger and the members of the Company's board of directors breached their fiduciary duties, or aided and abetted such breaches, by consummating the APP Merger in violation of the Wisconsin Business Corporation Law and NASDAQ voting requirements and by causing the Company to issue the shares of its common stock and Series 4 Preferred Stock to the former stockholders of APP pursuant to the APP Merger in order to evade the voting requirements of the Wisconsin Business Corporation Law.
-The consolidated complaint also alleges that Mitchell S. Steiner, a director and the President and Chief Executive Officer of the Company and a co-founder of APP, were unjustly enriched in receiving shares of Common Stock and Series 4 Preferred Stock to the PM marger of the APP Merger.
-Based on these allegations, the consolidated complaint seeks equitable relief, including rescission of the APP Merger, money damages, disgorgement of the shares of the Company's common stock and Series 4 Preferred Stock and Series 4 Preferred Stock is used to Dr. Steiner and Dr. Fisch, and costs and expenses of the company's common stock and Series 4 Preferred Stock is without merit and is vigorously defending itself.
+The consolidated complaint names as defendants the Company, the members of the Company's board of directors prior to the closing of the APP Merger and the members of the Company's board of directors after the closing of the APP Merger.
+The consolidated complaint alleges, among other things, that the Company's directors breached their fiduciary duties, or aided and abetted such breaches, by consummating the APP Merger in violation of the Wisconsin Business Corporation Law and NASDAQ voting requirements and by causing the Company to issue the shares of its common stock and Series 4 Preferred Stock to the former stockholders of APP pursuant to the APP Merger in order to evade the voting requirements of the Wisconsin Business Corporation Law.
+The consolidated complaint also alleges that Mitchell S. Steiner, a director and the President and Chief Executive Officer of the Company and a co-founder of APP, and Harry Fisch, a director of the Company and a co-founder of APP, were unjustly enriched in receiving shares of Common Stock and Series 4 Preferred Stock in the APP Merger.
+Based on these allegations, the consolidated complaint seeks equitable relief, including rescission of the APP Merger, money damages, disgorgement of the shares of the Company's common stock and Series 4 Preferred Stock issued to Dr. Steiner and Dr. Fisch, and costs and expenses of the litigation, including attorneys' fees.
+On May 5, 2017, the defendants filed a motion to dismiss the consolidated complaint.
+That motion is fully briefed and set for ruling on or before August 18, 2017.
+On June 29, 2017, the plaintiffs filed a motion for a temporary restraining order to enjoin the Company from holding a stockholder vote on the proposals to be voted upon at a special meeting of stockholders scheduled for July 28, 2017.
+On July 24, 2017, the court entered an agreed order to permit the stockholder vote at the special meeting to proceed and for the Company to accept the vote and enact any proposal that satisfied a minimum required vote stipulated in the order.
+The parties entered into the stipulation set forth in the agreed order solely for purposes of resolving the motion for a temporary restraining order on an agreed basis.
+The parties otherwise reserved all of their legal and factual positions regarding the matters in dispute in the action.
+The special meeting and stockholder vote took place as scheduled and plaintiffs have not sought further relief as regards their motion for temporary restraining order.
+The Company believes that this action is without merit and is vigorously defending itself.